tangrams/tangram-docs/pages/yaml.md

 #### `$geometry`

-The `$geometry` keyword can specify a [filter](filters.md) to match a specific type of geometry, for cases when a FeatureCollection includes multiple geometry types:
+The `$geometry` keyword can specify a [filter](Filters-Overview.md) to match a specific type of geometry, for cases when a FeatureCollection includes multiple geometry types:

 ```yaml
 labels:
    filter: { $geometry: point }
 ```

-## multiline strings
+## multi-line strings

 One of the reasons we chose YAML as our scene file format is its ability to handle multi-line strings with a minimum of fuss.
 In _block syntax_ only, start an parameter's value with a "pipe" character (`|`) followed by a newline, and everything that isn't indented _less_ after that will be treated as a single string value, newlines included: